HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 #### How to:

-Start by browsing to user.hal-robotics.com and logging in.
-You can then navigate to the "Organizations" page.
+Start by browsing to the [user portal](https://user.hal-robotics.com/) and logging in.
+You can then navigate to the [Organizations page](https://user.hal-robotics.com/Organizations).
 Here you should see a list of any organizations you are already a member of.
 It's likely that this list is empty at this stage so let's create an organization for you company or institution.
 Click on "Create New" at the top of the page.
 There are a few details that need to be entered here:

 a.
 The name of the organization.